techandsoftware/teletext-service/README.md

   * `numSubPages`: number - how many subpages in total for the page
   * `fastext`: object - if the current page has fastext (coloured) links, the object will have corresponding properties.
 The property names are `red`, `green`, `yellow`, `blue` and `index`.
 The values for each are the linked page numbers
   * `webUrl`: string - the `webUrl` property from the current page JSON if any.
 It's not part of teletext, but could be used to link to the original content source if there is one
+  * `image`: string - the `image` property from the current page JSON if any.
+It's not part of teletext, but could be used for meta tags or semantic markup

 ## service.nextSubPage()